A career in the skilled trades

-The skilled trades offer students a variety of rewarding and lucrative career opportunities.
-With specialty training, hands-on work and jobs in high-demand, skilled trades give students a wide range of secure, high-paying and satisfying careers.
+With specialty training, hands-on work experience and the ability to earn while you learn, skilled trades programs give students exposure to a wide range of secure, high-paying and satisfying careers.

 • automotive service technician